-the analysis of example dataset from ALICE detector,
+analysis of sample dataset from ALICE detector,

 data mining,

-development of different classification models and
+development of different classification models, and

 proposing pipelines for their usage in unsupervised, supervised and semisupervised cases.

 Evaluation of the obtained solutions is also provided.
-An important aspect is the comparison of methods based not only on their accuracy but also on the possibility of practical implementation in the environment of the ALICE experiment.
+An important aspect is the comparison of methods based not only on their accuracy but also on possibility of practical implementation in the environment of the ALICE experiment.